Architects plan, design and advise on the construction and alteration of buildings and other structures.

 What's the job really like?

-- To become a registered architect, you need a Master of Architecture (Professional).
+To become a registered architect, you usually need a Bachelor of Architectural Studies and a Master of Architecture (Professional).

-- University of Auckland - information on architecture programmes
+- University of Auckland website - information on architecture programmes

 - Victoria University of Wellington website - information on architecture programmes